Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Simulation Study

 \subsection{Aims}

 The objectives of the simulation study are to compare MAIC, STC and the Bucher method across a wide range of scenarios that may be encountered in practice.
 For each estimator, we assess the following properties:\cite{morris2019using} (1) unbiasedness; (2) variance unbiasedness; (3) randomization validity;\footnote{In a sufficiently large number of repetitions, $(100\times(1-\alpha))$\% confidence intervals based on normal distributions should contain the true value $(100\times(1-\alpha))$\% of the time, for a nominal significance level $\alpha$.} and (4) precision.
 The selected performance measures evaluate these criteria specifically (see \ref{subsec45}).
-The simulation study is reported following the ADEMP (Aims, Data-generating mechanisms, Estimands, Methods, Performance measures) structure.\cite{morris2019using} All simulations\footnote{The files required to run the simulations are available at \url{http://github.com/remiroazocar/population_adjustment_simstudy}.
-Appendix B of the Supplementary Material presents a more detailed description of the simulation study design and Appendix C lists the specific settings of each simulation scenario.} and analyses were performed using \texttt{R} software version 3.6.3.\cite{team2013r} Example \texttt{R} code implementing MAIC, STC and the Bucher method on a simulated example is provided in Appendix F of the Supplementary Material.
+The simulation study is reported following the ADEMP (Aims, Data-generating mechanisms, Estimands, Methods, Performance measures) structure.\cite{morris2019using} All simulations\footnote{The files required to run the simulations are available at \url{http://github.com/remiroazocar/population_adjustment_simstudy}. \hyperref[SB]{Supplementary Appendix B} lists the specific settings of each simulation scenario.} and analyses were performed using \texttt{R} software version 3.6.3.\cite{team2013r} Example \texttt{R} code implementing MAIC, STC and the Bucher method on a simulated example is provided in \hyperref[SD]{Supplementary Appendix D}.